 Options

 The table shows the dataset ID (8-char prefix), name, type, inference count, export status, and creation date.
-Use --json to get full UUIDs for scripting.
+Use

 Examples